bingomanatee/mirror/README_WHY.md

 even with reducers you still have one massive monolith; you can't have, say, a store that deals with sales tax and only load it if the user who logs in is in a sales tax state (most except Oregon AFAIK).
-You must load and enable your entire possible worlds states from jump or they will never be available anywhere. (* there may be a method of dynamic reducers but its certainly not widely available).
+You must load and enable your entire possible worlds states from jump or they will never be available anywhere. (* isThere may be a method of dynamic reducers but its certainly not widely available).

 MirrorCollections on the other hand are easily made to be dynamic.
 You can add - **and remove** - child mirrors to any collection *at any time* as often as you like and as long as the rest of the code